danh12151/flutter-dev-test/README.md

 - [intl](https://pub.dev/packages/intl) This library is used to format the price with commas separating the thousands.

 ## Notes
-- I have never written unit testing in Flutter, but I will search for online tutorials and courses on Udemy or any learning platform to learn how to do it
+- I have never written unit testing in Flutter, but I will search for online tutorials and courses on Udemy or any learning platform to learn how to do it.
 - I have researched a great deal and gained a lot more insights of about Flutter to implement the requirements, and had included all the sources that I used to implement this UI.
 - Old demo video:
 ![](https://github.com/danh1215/FlutterScreeningTest/blob/try_implement_customscrollview/readme_gif/demo.gif)

-## Credits and references
+## Credits and references used

 - [To understand more about Flutter Slivers](https://www.raywenderlich.com/19539821-slivers-in-flutter-getting-started)
 - [To make collapsable AppBar](https://youtu.be/s_3ak-4u43E)